AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-proofs-proofing-activity-redirects-to-details.md

 ---
 title: "Proofs: Proof Activity tab opens Proof Details"
-description: "When a user is viewing a proof, and clicks on the "Proof Activity" tab, the Proof Details tab opens instead.
+description: "When a user is viewing a proof, and clicks on the Proof Activity tab, the Proof Details tab opens instead.
 This occurs when a proof stage has been manually added to the workflow."
 hidefromtoc: yes
 ---